 Whether you still call trades into your broker, or enter them into an online platform, or use proprietary software to make your trades, the orders you give to your broker are incredibly important.

 Retail investors used to just buy stocks at the market and wait for them to rise in value.
 But these days it's not enough to just buy stocks or shares of a mutual fund and sit on them for decades – this is not your father's market.
 Things have changed a great deal in the last 25 years.

 Thanks to computers and the proliferation of the Internet, the markets move incredibly quickly, and you need to be prepared for whatever happens next.

 That means tailoring your orders to fit your trades and having them into your broker ahead of time.

 Today, I'm going to show you how you can maximize your profits (and minimize your losses) with just a few tweaks to your orders.

 Take Emotion Out of the Equation

-When a big, sexy stock like Apple Inc. (NASDAQ: AAPL), Facebook Inc. (NASDAQ: FB), or Tesla Inc. (NASDAQ: TSLA) is making headlines and the stock is hitting all-time highs, analysts tend to go crazy, making all sorts of bold predictions about a stock's value just to get noticed.
+When a big, sexy stock like Apple Inc. (Nasdaq: AAPL), Facebook Inc. (Nasdaq: FB), or Tesla Inc. (Nasdaq: TSLA) is making headlines and the stock is hitting all-time highs, analysts tend to go crazy, making all sorts of bold predictions about a stock's value just to get noticed.

 This is exactly the kind of thing that ignites the emotions of a discretionary trader.
 Greed kicks in and makes this trader do things that he or she shouldn't.

 The discretionary trader has access to information – good and bad – at warp speed and can trade on that information faster than ever, for better or worse.
-Email, text messaging, and social media bring you person-to-person news like never before, with many attempting to shortcut hard work by offering once-in-a-lifetime opportunity.
+Email, text messaging, and social media bring you person-to-person news like never before, with many attempting to shortcut hard work by a offering once-in-a-lifetime opportunity.
 Some know better; most don't.